Giveth/giveth-wiki/wiki/dapp/product-definition.md

 # Product Definition

-The Giveth platform is currently in a minimal viable product (MVP) state, and will allow users to give Ether contributions to Communities organized around causes.
-The system is a set of [smart contracts](https://github.com/Giveth) living on the [Ethereum blockchain](https://ethereum.org), with a [caching server](https://github.com/Giveth/feathers-giveth) middle-layer and a [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
+The Giveth platform is currently in a minimal viable product (MVP) state, and will allow users to give ether and DAI contributions to Communities organized around causes.
+The system is a set of [smart contracts](https://github.com/Giveth) living on the [Ethereum blockchain](https://ethereum.org) bridged to Rinkeby, with a [caching server](https://github.com/Giveth/feathers-giveth) middle-layer and a [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
 Currently we are in closed beta testing, should you be interested to help us test the system, please contact `@danibelle` in the [Giveth community](http://join.giveth.io/).

 ## Executive Summary